 Once you are done, you can safely delete all spam comments from your website.
-If you have thousands of spam comments, then you should use this method to batch delete all spam comments in WordPress.
+If you have thousands of spam comments, then you should batch delete all spam comments in WordPress.

-It wouldn’t necessarily improve performance, but it will ensure that you don’t miss out genuine comments.
+It will not necessarily improve performance, but it will ensure that you don’t miss genuine comments.

 5. Test All Your WordPress Forms